nikitavoloboev/data/productivity/flow/Rules.md

 ## Git
 - Do atomic commits and write proper appropriate commit messages
-- Don't use emojis in commit messages aside from ✨commit
+- Don't use emojis in commit messages aside from ✨ commit

 ## Code
 - Comment over my code (be mindful of not repeating things, sometimes code speaks for itself)

 ## Karabiner
 - Document any changes I make in Karabiner map instantly in the map (update where necessary)
-- Lowercase KeyCode mappings

 ## Markdown
 - Don't leave whitespace between headings and text